bassetmatt/Zedboard-mbedtls/docs/proposed/psa-driver-interface.md

 Buffer parameters for driver entry points obey the following conventions:

-* An input buffer has the type `const uint8_t *` and is immediately followed by a parameter of type `size_t` that indicates the buffer size.
+* An input buffer has the type `const uint8_t *` and is immediately followed by a parameter of type `mbedtls_size_t` that indicates the buffer size.
-* An output buffer has the type `uint8_t *` and is immediately followed by a parameter of type `size_t` that indicates the buffer size.
-A third parameter of type `size_t *` is provided to report the actual length of the data written in the buffer if the function succeeds.
+* An output buffer has the type `uint8_t *` and is immediately followed by a parameter of type `mbedtls_size_t` that indicates the buffer size.
+A third parameter of type `mbedtls_size_t *` is provided to report the actual length of the data written in the buffer if the function succeeds.
-* An in-out buffer has the type `uint8_t *` and is immediately followed by a parameter of type `size_t` that indicates the buffer size.
+* An in-out buffer has the type `uint8_t *` and is immediately followed by a parameter of type `mbedtls_size_t` that indicates the buffer size.
 In-out buffers are only used when the input and the output have the same length.

 Buffers of size 0 may be represented with either a null pointer or a non-null pointer.